BOARDING SCHOOLS’ ASSOCIATION

 The Professional Development Programme

-In partnership with Roehampton University, the BSA has established a Professional Development Programme for all staff working in boarding schools.
-These BSA courses lead to university validated Certificates of Professional Practice in Boarding Education.
+The BSA has established a Professional Development Programme for all staff working in boarding schools.
+These BSA courses lead to validated Certificates of Professional Practice in Boarding Education.
 There is a programme of Day Courses on a range of topics including Child Protection, Anti-Bullying strategies, the role of GAP Assistants, Boarding Legislation and Good Practice and Boarding Governance.

 Individual courses and INSET tailored to the particular needs of a school or group of schools is also offered.
 BSA training is available to all staff who work in boarding schools and to the Governors of boarding schools.